 - Stocking shelters with items that will help people to maintain independence, such as hearing aid batteries, canes, and walkers

-Being mindful of all segments of the community and taking reasonable steps to provide an equal opportunity to benefit from emergency response efforts will help ensure that responsible officials are in compliance with Federal civil rights laws and that the disaster management in the areas affected by Hurricane Dorian is successful.
+Being mindful of all segments of the community and taking reasonable steps to provide an equal opportunity to benefit from emergency response efforts will help ensure that responsible officials are in compliance with Federal civil rights laws and that the disaster management in the areas affected by the Puerto Rico earthquakes is successful.

 HIPAA Emergency Preparedness, Planning, and Response